azzaea/admixture/README.md

 proportions.
 In this example, all the samples are unlabeled.

-Script [predict.admix.hgdp.R](R/predict.admix.hgdp.R) uses the EM function to estimates admixture proportions in the Human Genome Diversity Panel (HGDP).
-For instructions on obtaining the HGDP genotype data, see the comments at the top of this script.
+Script [predict.admix.hgdp.R](R/predict.admix.hgdp.R) uses the EM function to estimate admixture proportions in the Human Genome Diversity Panel (HGDP).
+For instructions on obtaining the HGDP genotype data, see the comments at the top of this R script.

 ![Admixture estimates in simulated genotype data](example-sim-error.gif)